Natural Language Processing

 Collaborators: Robert C. Blake & Ben C. Yee

-The objective is to encode opacity - a material property on how much radiation can pass through it - into a neural network as a surrogate model against an existing atomic physics code.
+The objective was to encode opacity - a material property on how much radiation can pass through it - into a neural network as a surrogate model against an existing atomic physics code.

 Twitter Network Analysis of the California Camp Fire